 Contributing to the Strategic L.E.A.D. programme for senior public servants, conducted by the Singapore Civil Service College, we designed this presentation on one of the nation's most pressing issues: rapid population graying.
 It focuses on a spectrum of related policy implications from income security to the built environment, and long-term care financing.
 Included are home visits to the clients of the Hua Mei Centre for Successful Ageing, for participants to get a glimpse into how older Singaporeans in the community cope with the challenges of ageing.

 SCOPE aims to improve the health and wellbeing of community-dwelling older persons aged 55 years and above, by providing training in self-care and a framework for peer monitoring.
 This innovative programme includes a research study into its efficacy.
 There is also potential for taking it forward with regional partners.

-The Citi-Tsao Foundation Financial Education Programme for Mature Women addresses one of the gender biases in social trends: while women generally outlive men, financially, they are more vulnerable.
-With the backing of Citigroup, the programme was designed to help women in the lower income bracket become financially independent in their older years.
+The Citi-Tsao Foundation Financial Education Programme for Women addresses one of the gender biases in social trends: while women generally outlive men, financially, they are more vulnerable.
+With the backing of Citi Foundation and Citi Singapore, the programme was designed to help women in the lower income bracket become financially independent in their older years.
 This ground-breaking initiative has been introduced in Indonesia, and was taken up recently by the People's Association to widen its community reach.